We are looking for knowledgeable foster carers with prior experience of caring for dogs and cats.

 • Be able to meet and introduce the dog to potential adopters at short notice (within 24hrs).

-• Be able to travel to our Home for cat/kitten collection and drop off, supply collection and vet visits.
+•Must live within thirty minutes on public transport or an hour by car,from Mayhew.
+You must be able to travel to our home for collection, drop off, supply collection and vet visits.

-• Be able to keep in contact with the cat welfare coordinator whilst a foster cat/kitten is in your care by providing updates via phone or email.
+•Keep in contact with the foster care coordinator via phone or email.

 Animals come to Mayhew for many reasons.
 They may have been found as a stray, been handed over by their owner or rescued from a welfare situation.
 Some animals wait for permanent homes for longer than others.
 We are keen for these animals to be fostered to provide more space at Mayhew for animals in need.
 Please bear in mind that we cannot predict when the animal will find a home.
 You may take the animal home on a Monday and have to return it on the Friday.
 In this case, you will be making two return trips within a matter of days.